linux-system-roles/journald/README.md

   received by the journal daemon shall be forwarded to a traditional syslog daemon.
 Defaults to `false`.

+- `journald_rate_limit_interval_sec` - integer variable, in seconds, configures the
+  time interval within which only `journald_rate_limit_burst` messages are handled.
+  See `man 5 journald.conf` for more information.

+- `journald_rate_limit_burst` - integer variable, sets the upper limit of messages from a service which are handled within the time defined by `journald_rate_limit_interval_sec`.
+  See `man 5 journald.conf` for more information.

 ## Example Playbook

 ```yaml